msw2005/Banking-System-main/README.md

 2. Open the project in Visual Studio

-3. Build and run the project.
+3. Build and run the project,

 4. Explore various banking operations through the intuitive GUI.